GaiaMarangon/PhD-SP_Eigenstates/ReadMe.md

 The code allows to select an output folder and it authonomously sets the required subfolders, adding an appropriate text comment in the header of the files.

 ## 4. The `ElaborateResults` folder
-This folder contains the code to elaborate the results obtained from `TestSensibility` or `ComputeStationary`, for the $n$-th stationary state.
+This folder contains the code to elaborate the results obtained from `TestSensitivity` or `ComputeStationary`, for the $n$-th stationary state.
 All plots are saved in the desired subfolder.
 Computed (and plotted) quantities include:
   - velocity curve $v(r)$.
   - eigenfunction $f(r)$, in linear scale and in log-log scale.
   - potential $\phi(f)$.